tgishor/Multi-Robots-Choreography-Controller/README.md

 ### Vision: Adaptive Choreography Learning

 The next evolutionary step for this system involves implementing **Reinforcement Learning (RL)** to enable robots to learn and optimize their dance movements over time.
-This would transform the current rule-based system into an adaptive, AI-driven choreography engine that learns from experience.
+This would transform the current system into an adaptive, AI-driven choreography engine that learns from experience.

 #### Proposed RL Architecture